WebAssembly/component-model/design/mvp/CanonicalABI.md

     if src.remain() == 0:
       self.stream.close()

-  def drop(self, error):
+  def drop(self, errctx):
-    trap_if(not self.stream.closed() and not error)
+    trap_if(not self.stream.closed() and not errctx)
-    FutureHandle.drop(self, error)
+    FutureHandle.drop(self, errctx)
 ```
 The overridden `WritableFutureHandle.drop` method traps if the future value has
-not already been written and the future is not being closed with an `error`.
+not already been written and the future is not being closed with an
-Thus, a future must either have a single value successfully copied from the
+`error-context`.
+Thus, a future must either have a single value successfully
-writer to the reader xor be closed with an `error`.
+copied from the writer to the reader xor be closed with an `error-context`.

 ### Despecialization